 Teenaged children: what special factors affect visitation opportunities with children of this age?

 As I mentioned a moment ago, in developing a visitation plan with your CPS caseworker, older children should be consulted as much is appropriate in your situation.
 In a way, children will use them to have a say in this process as a means of coping with the separation from you and the upheaval in their lives.
-Their ability to continue to see you, to be able to attend school, and to participate in extracurricular activities are a part of this process.
+Their ability to continue to see you, to be able to attend school, and participate in extracurricular activities are a part of this process.

 Your child may be developmentally stunted by being removed from your home.
 The separation that goes on during a CPS case is another hurdle that your child may have to overcome as well.
-Regular visitation with you can help a teenaged child to overcome these problems without any unnecessary bumps in the road.
+Regular visitation with you can help a teenage child to overcome these problems without any unnecessary bumps in the road.

 Older teenagers: helping a child overcome problems as they transition into adulthood